-- a. does the legislation draw a distinction on one or more of the prohibited grounds of discrimination under s 21 of the Human Rights Act and, if so, - b. does the distinction involve material disadvantage to one or more classes of individuals? - 7.
-In determining if a distinction arises, consideration is given to whether the legislation proposes that two comparable groups of people be treated differently on one or more of the prohibited grounds of discrimination.4 The distinction analysis takes a purposive and untechnical approach to avoid artificially ruling out discrimination.5 Once a distinction on prohibited grounds is identified, the question of whether disadvantage arises is a factual determination.6
+- 7. The key questions in assessing whether a Bill places a limit on the right to freedom from discrimination are:2 - a. does the legislation draw a distinction on one or more of the prohibited grounds of discrimination under s 21 of the Human Rights Act; and, if so - b. does the distinction involve material disadvantage to one or more classes of individuals? - 8.
+In determining if a distinction arises, consideration is given to whether the legislation proposes that two comparable groups of people be treated differently on one or more of the prohibited grounds of discrimination.3 The distinction analysis takes a purposive and untechnical approach to avoid artificially ruling out discrimination.4 Once a distinction on prohibited grounds is identified, the question of whether disadvantage arises is a factual determination.5